Gpriznar/Javascript-Projects/README.md

 News App: Website to further .map functions as well as css layout.

     - Update null values with better placeholders.
 Reconsider using bootstrap to style news items.

+BatmanAPI: Practice website using OMDb API in order to display batman related movies.

+    - Future updates would include more styling via CSS and possibly interactions via JQuery